NayliNabila/Hear-Clear/README.md

 # Hear-Clear
 Hear Clear is a system that use to analyse any sound or music given by user.
-There are two ways to send sound that is by record the sound on the that moment or upload the sound from the devices.
+User need to log in first before start upload the songs to the website.
+After the song uploaded, the user can get the waveform picture by clicking on the name of the song.